jmaaks/Deploy-Redfish-Mockup-Server/README.md

 ## Requirements

 * This manifest deploys a LoadBalancer service using [MetalLB](https://metallb.org/ "https://metallb.org/").
+You will likely need to change the IP address used as this is specific to my local MetalLB configuration.
-Update the deployment as desired for other service types.
+* Update the deployment as desired for other service types.

 ## Usage

+Edit the manifest to select the desired mockup (if different than ```public-bladed```) and then run the following command to apply the deployment:

 ```
 kubectl apply -f ./deployRedfishMockupServer.yaml